-Weeds can impact tree growth and subsequent yields by altering the spray pattern of low-volume irrigation systems, intercepting soil-applied chemicals (fertilizer and agricultural chemicals), reducing grove temperatures during freeze events, and interfering with harvesting operations.
+Weeds can impact tree growth and subsequent yields by altering the spray pattern of low volume irrigation systems, intercepting soil-applied chemicals (fertilizer and agricultural chemicals), reducing grove temperatures during freeze events, and interfering with harvesting operations.
 The presence of weeds in a grove can also affect insect populations and disease incidences.

-Ground cover in the row middles also plays an important role in grove management by reducing soil erosion, sandblasting during windy conditions, and retaining nutrients, but it can also impact tree growth when allowed to compete with the citrus tree.
-Sod-forming bahiagrass and bermudagrass are typically used as ground cover between the tree rows, but bermudagrass can be more competitive than bahiagrass.
-Ground cover can be beneficial if it is less competitive than any weeds that may be present in the grove.
-Thus, the selection of row-middle vegetation is an important consideration in IPM.
+Ground cover, in the row middles, also plays an important role in grove management by reducing soil erosion, sand blasting during windy conditions and retention of nutrients, but can also impact tree growth when allowed to compete with the citrus tree.
+Sod forming Bahia and Bermuda grass are typically used as ground cover between the tree rows, but bermuda can be more competitive than bahia.
+Ground covers can be beneficial if it is less competitive than other weeds that may be present in the grove.
+Thus, the selection of row middle vegetation is an important consideration in IPM.

 Direct reduction in citrus tree growth and yield can occur when weeds compete with trees for light, water, nutrients, and space.
 However, not all weeds compete with citrus trees in the same way or with the same level of competition.
 Water requirements for vegetation regrowth after mowing can impact water availability within the grove.
 During this regrowth period, grasses use more water from the soil compared to broadleaf plants.

 Vines can be more competitive for sunlight than other plants.
 Weeds can also compete with citrus trees in many ways, but with varying intensities.
 The ability of plants to intercept varying levels of water, light, and nutrients makes some weeds more competitive with citrus than other species.
 Therefore, highly competitive weeds should be of great importance to the production manager.
-Successful weed control is extremely important in groves containing weeds that are highly competitive.
+Successful weed control is extremely important in groves which contain weeds that are highly competitive.
 In an IPM program, the most competitive weeds are identified and removed before they produce seeds.
-With time, seeds in the soil can be reduced through suppression, cultural, and sanitation methods.
+With time, seeds in the soil can be reduced with suppression, cultural, and sanitation methods.

 To ensure competitive weeds are suppressed, proper plant identification is a critical first step in developing an effective program.
 Weed species will vary with location, climate, season, soil type, previous site history, and current and past management programs.
 Scouting should be conducted in all areas in and near the grove but not limited to tree row, row middle, water furrows, ditch banks, fence rows, and adjacent off-site locations.
 Each of these sites may receive different cultural practices, but different weeds may be found.
-Scouting off-site locations may prevent small, isolated problems from becoming larger problems.
-Because weeds emerge throughout all growing seasons, schedule weed surveys throughout the year.
+Scouting off-site locations may prevent small isolated problems from becoming larger problems.
+Since weeds emerge throughout all growing seasons, schedule weed surveys throughout the year.
 Scouting should occur even if weeds are not easily visible or appear to be dead.
-A rapid regrowth from perennial plants that appear to be dead can occur and is particularly problematic when replanting new trees into weed-infested sites.
-Scouting should be conducted by walking throughout the groves, because small, easy-to-control weed seedlings may go unnoticed when driving through the grove.
-If weeds are properly identified while in the seedling or vegetative stage, then proper control can be achieved through (1) increased flexibility in timing control options; (2) possible reduced herbicide application rate; and (3) reduced impact from control measures.
+A rapid regrowth from perennial plants that appear to be dead can occur and is particularly problematic when replanting new trees into weed infested sites.
+Scouting should be conducted by walking throughout the groves as small, easy to control weed seedlings may go unnoticed when driving through the grove.
+If weeds are properly identified while in the seedling or vegetative stage, then proper control can be achieved through: 1) increased flexibility in timing control options, 2) possible reduced herbicide application rate, and 3) reduced impact from control measures number of weed species.
+The species present will vary with season and location.